Torneio do Brasil

 - Chevron B20 ["F2-3"?]
 (David Morgan): Appeared as a second Chevron Cars F2 entry for John Watson at Oulton Park in September 1972.
 Believed to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil at the end of the year.
 Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping before the cockpit.
 The car was "extremely badly bent" and a fortunately unhurt Morgan had to be cut out of the car.
 It is likely that the would not have been repairable after this, but it is possible it was the basis of the later Nelson Todd car.

 - Brabham BT38 (Ronnie Peterson): New for Motul Rondel Racing in May 1972, replacing BT38/11, and raced by Carlos Reutemann.
 Also raced by Gerry Birrell at Albi, when Reutemann was away racing in the Canadian GP.
 Raced by Ronnie Peterson in the Brazilian F2 series.
 Sold by Rondel to Tom Klausler (Palatine, IL) for Formula B in 1973, and won at Trois-Rivières in September.
-Then to Roy Witz (Arlington Heights, IL) for 1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
+Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
 Subsequent history unknown.

 - Brabham BT38 (Henri Pescarolo): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
 Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.